dapr/dotnet-sdk/docs/get-started-dapr-actor.md

         /// <summary>
         /// Initializes a new instance of MyActor
         /// </summary>
-        /// <param name="actorService">The Dapr.Actors.Runtime.ActorHost that will host this actor instance.</param>
+        /// <param name="host">The Dapr.Actors.Runtime.ActorHost that will host this actor instance.</param>
         public MyActor(ActorHost host)
             : base(host)
         {